 Week 29 Pregnancy: Weight

 By week 29, your baby weighs about 2 1/2 pounds.
 And she’s getting taller, too!
 She now measures about 15 1/4 inches from crown to heel.
 Now that your baby has developed all of her major organs, the focus shifts to gaining weight rapidly through the third trimester.
 Your little one will start gaining quickly from here!
 During these last 2 1/2 months of your pregnancy, half of the baby’s birth weight will be added.
-So be sure that you’re eating a nutritious diet and supplementing with a prenatal vitamin to help complete her growth (3).
+So be sure that you’re eating a nutritious diet and supplementing with a prenatal vitamin to give her everything she needs to help complete her growth (3).

-Your uterus now rests around 3 1/2 to 4 inches above your belly button.
-It measures a distance of about 11 1/2 inches from your pubic symphysis to your naval.
-By week this week, you’ve probably gained somewhere between 19 and 25 pounds (2).
+The top of your uterus now rests around 3 1/2 to 4 inches above your belly button.
+When your doctor or midwife measures the fundal height, it now measures a distance of about 11 1/2 inches from your pubic symphysis.
+By this week, you’ve probably gained somewhere between 19 and 25 pounds (2).
+Don’t panic if you’re not in that range — definitely don’t try to diet or cram excess calories all at once — but do check in with your healthcare provider about how to make the healthiest choices for the rest of your pregnancy.

 Week 29 Pregnancy: Baby’s Development

-- Vernix (waxy, white substance that protects the skin) is starting to disappear
+- Vernix (a waxy, white substance that protects the skin) is starting to disappear.

 3-Dimensional (3D) ultrasounds create images of your baby that look more like a photograph.
 While the procedure is similar to a normal 2D ultrasound, the main difference is that computer software turns the picture into a 3D image.